Valium Addiction: Symptoms, Causes, Effects and Treatment

 What are the Causes of Valium Addiction?

-Individuals with a history of substance use disorders, such as alcohol or opioid addiction, may be at a higher risk of developing Valium addiction.
-The interaction between different substances can potentiate their effects and increase the risk of addiction.
+- Co-occurring Substance Use Disorders: Individuals with a history of substance use disorders, such as alcohol or opioid addiction, face a higher risk of developing Valium addiction.
+The interaction between different substances potentiates effects and increases addiction risk.

 What are the Effects of Valium Addiction?